Enzo Trulli

-Enzo Trulli (born 15 April 2005) is an Italian racing driver who last competed in the 2025 Porsche Carrera Cup Asia with Toro Racing.
-He is the 2021 Formula 4 UAE champion, and previously raced for Carlin in the FIA Formula 3 Championship.
+Enzo Trulli (born 15 April 2005) is an Italian racing driver who competes in the European Le Mans Series in the LMP2 Pro-Am class with Algarve Pro Racing.
+He was the 2025 Porsche Carrera Cup Asia runner-up with Toro Racing.
+Trulli previously won the 2021 Formula 4 UAE Championship, and raced for Carlin in the FIA Formula 3 Championship.

-He is the son of Formula One race winner Jarno Trulli.
+Trulli is the son of Formula One race winner Jarno Trulli.

 Early career

 Karting

 Trulli starting karting competitively in 2017.
 He achieved a result of 25th in the 2018 CIK-FIA Karting World Championship in the OK-Junior category.
 He improved his result to 18th two years later in the senior OK category.

 Formula 4

 At the end of 2020, Trulli tested single-seaters for the first time, partaking in the post-season test in the Italian F4 Championship.

 Trulli made his single-seater debut at the start of 2021, partnering Enzo Scionti in the Formula 4 UAE Championship at Cram Durango.
 He would become embroiled in a close title battle with Dilano van 't Hoff throughout the campaign, winning four races and finishing on the podium a further nine times.
 A podium in the final race at the Dubai Autodrome meant that Trulli would win the title, a sole point ahead of his Dutch adversary.
 Trulli was also announced to race in the 2021 F4 Spanish Championship with Drivex School, but he ended up not taking part in the championship.